lava/backloop/README.md

 uvx --from backloop server
 ```

-This starts the web server which you can use to view and comment on
+This starts the web server which you can use to view diffs
-diffs manually.
+and add comments. (though no one will see the comments in that case)

 ## MCP Tools Reference